MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 ## Understanding the authentication binding policy

 The authentication binding policy helps determine the strength of authentication as either single-factor or multifactor.
-An administrator can change the default value from single-factor to multifactor, or set up custom policy configurations either by using issuer subject or policy OID fields in the certificate.
+An administrator can change the default value from single-factor to multifactor, or set up custom policy configurations either by using issuer subject or policy OID or Issuer and Policy OID fields in the certificate.

 ### Certificate strengths